Pokemon Scarlet And Violet Tips & Tricks

 Badges (Image Credits Exputer)

-Moving on, the next thing that we would like to discuss will be the badge system.
-The badges are basically what determine whether or not wild pokemon will obey and listen to you or if they will continue to stay wild and not obey you.
+Moving on, the next thing that I would like to discuss will be the badge system.
+The badges are basically what determines whether or not wild Pokemon will obey and listen to you or if they will continue to stay wild and not obey you.

-If you head over to your profile, and change the view from there, at the bottom of the screen you will be able to take a look at what pokemon and at what level will be able to obey you.
-If the text says that pokemon at level 20 or below will listen to you, then basically means that if the pokemon you caught ends up being level 21, then it will not obey you for the time being.
+If you head over to your profile and change the view from there, at the bottom of the screen, you will be able to take a look at what Pokemon and at what level will be able to obey you.
+If the text says that Pokemon at level 20 or below will listen to you, then it basically means that if the Pokemon you caught ends up being level 21, then it will not obey you for the time being.

 Trainer Battles